-Front-end optimizations are the low hanging fruit because they are relatively straightforward to implement.
-They are so straightforward, even, that a bunch of companies offer fully automated solutions that optimize your site’s front-end performance without writing a line of code.
+Front-end optimizations are the “low hanging fruit” because they are relatively straightforward to implement.
+Some are so straightforward, in fact, that a bunch of companies offer fully automated solutions that optimize your site’s front-end performance without writing a line of code.

-Chances are, you can validate this ratio with your own site fairly easily.
-Using Chrome Developer Tools or similar, track how long it takes to load the initial page (HTML only), and then track how much longer it takes to load all the other images, CSS, scripts, and other baloney that go along with it.
+You can validate if this 80/20 ratio applies to your site fairly easily.
+Using Chrome Developer Tools or something like it, track how long it takes to load the initial page (HTML only).
+Then track how much longer it takes to load all the images, CSS, scripts, and ad tracker baloney that go along with it.

-This seems to corroborate the “80 / 20 Rule of Web Performance”, since most of the time is spent fetching, parsing, and rendering front-end resources (we’ll call it the “front-end time”) relative to the time fetching the initial HTML page from the server (we’ll call this the “back-end time”).
+This seems to support the “80/20 Rule of Web Performance”, since most of the time is spent fetching, parsing, and rendering front-end resources (we’ll call it the “front-end time”) relative to the time fetching the initial HTML page from the server (we’ll call this the “back-end time”).

-If you think that back-end performance will always be the same as what you measured just now, you’re making a dangerous assumption.
+If you think that the back-end response times will always be the same as what you measured just now, you’re making a dangerous assumption.

-Most likely, you are doing your front-end/back-end performance measurements when your site is under a rather small amount of load.
-At times of low usage, when not many users are hitting the site, it’s a safe bet that your back-end is about as fast as it ever is.
+Most likely, you’re taking your front-end/back-end performance measurements when your site is under a small amount of load.
+At times of low usage, when few users are hitting the site, your back-end is responding as fast as it ever is.

-So what happens during a traffic spike?
+But what happens during a traffic spike?
 High traffic events can occur at any time and for just about any reason.
-Ideally, high traffic events mean something good is happening to your business, like a successful marketing campaign or because you got mentioned on a popular news site.
+Ideally, peak traffic means something good is happening to your business, like a successful marketing campaign or because you got featured on Hacker News.
 But they can also happen because of randomness, stupidity, or even a malicious attack.

 Let’s take a look at what can happen to your overall response times, as user load (traffic) increases:

-The back-end time is increasing, but the front-end time stays constant, since each user has their own browser and it parses and renders content independently of the others.
+The back-end time increases, but the front-end time stays constant, since each user has their own browser that parses and renders content independently of the others.